Our Housing Options Team provide advice if you are homeless of threatened with homelessness.

-We offer advice and information if you are at risk of homelessness because you are:
+We offer advice and information if you're at risk of homelessness because you're:

 - being asked to leave by family or friends

 - domestic violence/domestic abuse

 - leaving prison with nowhere to go - read the York and North Yorkshire Offender Housing Protocol

 - notice to quit or notice seeking possession received from landlord